Blue-green

-Blue-green is the color that is between green and blue.
-It belongs to the cyan family of colors.
+Blue-green is the color between blue and green.
+It belongs to the cyan family.

 Variations

-Cyan (aqua)
+Cyan

-Cyan, also called aqua, is the blue-green color that is between blue and green on a modern RGB color wheel.
+Cyan is the blue-green color that is between blue and green on a modern RGB color wheel.

 The modern RGB color wheel replaced the traditional old-fashioned RYB color wheel because it is possible to display much brighter and more saturated colors using the primary and secondary colors of the RGB color wheel.
 In the terminology of color theory, RGB color space has a much larger color gamut than RYB color space.

 The first recorded use of cyan as a color name in English was in 1879.

 Turquoise

-The color turquoise, a representation of the color of the semi-precious stone turquoise.
+The color turquoise is that of the semi-precious stone turquoise, which is a light tone of blue-green.

-The first recorded use of turquoise as a color name in English was in 1573.
+Its first recorded use as a color name in English is from 1573.

-The color "turquoise" is a light tone of blue-green.

 Green-blue

-Green-blue was a Crayola crayon color from 1958 to 1990.
+Green-blue is a Crayola crayon color from 1958 to 1990.

-Bondi Blue
+Bondi blue

-Bondi blue is a color belonging to the cyan family of blues.
+Bondi blue belongs to the cyan family of blues.
 It is very similar to the Crayola crayon color "blue-green".

-Apple, Inc. christened the color of the back of the original iMac computer "Bondi Blue" when it was introduced in 1998.
+Apple, Inc. christened the color of the back of the original iMac computer "Bondi blue" when it was introduced in 1998.
 It is said to be named for the color of the water at Bondi Beach, in Sydney, Australia.

 Blue green (Munsell)

-One definition of the color is in the Munsell color system (Munsell 5BG) although there is wide-spread acceptance and knowledge of the colour from the so called blue-green algae which have been recognised and described since the 18th century and probably before that.
+One definition of the color is in the Munsell color system (Munsell 5BG) although there is widespread acceptance and knowledge of the color from the so-called blue-green algae which have been recognised and described since the 18th century and probably before that.